Greene County

 Soil and Water Stewardship Materials: Materials are purchased annually for outreach programs and Earth Day Celebration.
 In 1955, the National Association of Conservation Districts began a national program to encourage Americans to focus on stewardship.
 Stewardship Week is officially celebrated from the last Sunday in April to the first Sunday in May.
 It is one of the world's largest conservation-related observances.

-State Poultry Registration: Conservation District’s provides district personnel to assist with the mandatory Annual State Poultry Registration.
-Poultry Producers can register at their local USDA Field Service Center Office anytime between January 1 and March 31 of each year.
+**State Poultry Registration: Poultry Producers can register at the state anytime between January 1 and March 31 of each year.

 Tax Incentives: The purpose of this program is to encourage water users to invest in (1) the construction of impoundments to use available surface water, thereby reducing their dependence on ground water; (2) the conversion from ground water use to surface water use; and (3) land leveling to reduce agricultural irrigation water use.
 Tax credits may pass through partnerships, corporations, etc.